Frequently asked questions

 To produce cultivated meat and seafood, genetic modification is not required, but it could potentially be used to safely boost the taste and nutrition of products, or improve resource efficiency.
 For consumers who don’t want their products to be genetically modified, several companies have committed to not using these methods.

-Making products via precision fermentation does involve the genetic modification of microbial cells.
-These ‘cellular factories’ have their DNA modified to produce specific proteins, fats or other molecules that are otherwise naturally produced, for example by animals.
+The production of precision-fermented ingredients does typically involve the genetic modification of microorganisms.
+Typically, it involves modifying their DNA to produce specific functional ingredients such as proteins, fats or other molecules that are otherwise naturally produced, for example by animals.
 However, the ‘end product’ molecules are separated out and therefore free of any modified genetic material (DNA).
+However, there are cases where precision fermentation may be utilised without the need for genetic modification.

 How do cellular agriculture products compare on nutrition?

-How will the cellular agriculture industry affect traditional farming and farmers’ jobs?
+How will the cellular agriculture sector intersect with traditional agricultural industries?

-Cellular agriculture is one of a range of solutions needed to help Australia more sustainably meet a growing global demand for protein, generating income and jobs acrossin our country.
-It is an opportunity to diversify and strengthen Australia’s agricultural system, complementing our traditional agriculture industries.
+Cellular agriculture is one of a range of solutions needed to help Australia more sustainably meet a growing global demand for protein, generating income and jobs across our country.
+It is an opportunity to diversify and strengthen Australia’s agricultural system, which we believe will complement, not replace, our existing traditional agriculture industries.

 Is the technology new?